CMS-InfoSec/Aether_2/docs/system_requirements.md

 Risk validation now derives take-profit and stop-loss trigger prices automatically using policy-provided basis-point targets with volatility fallbacks so every approved order includes protective exit levels without manual configuration.
+Drawdown protection now honours the capital allocator's maximum drawdown ratio; when an account breaches the configured `CAPITAL_ALLOCATOR_MAX_DRAWDOWN` threshold, risk validation halts new trades and records a zero-quantity adjustment until losses recover.
+Risk validation also queries the exchange adapter for live USD cash balances and blocks buy orders that would exceed the available funds, ensuring the balance awareness requirement is enforced before approvals are issued.
+When evaluating buy orders the risk service now reserves additional USD to cover the expected Kraken trading fee, so requests must provide enough balance for both notional and fees to satisfy the fee awareness requirement before an approval is returned.
+Risk validation also scales position sizes against each account's NAV ceiling and any configured target volatility, deriving a `max_position` allowance per trade so buys are auto-sized according to the balance and prevailing volatility profile while sells are permitted to reduce exposure.
+Exposure caps are enforced through both per-instrument cluster limits and correlation-aware portfolio checks; projected cluster ratios and weighted correlation are compared to configured thresholds and trades are trimmed or blocked when the added exposure would breach diversification constraints.
+Risk validation also exposes a `/healthz` endpoint that checks Timescale connectivity, the capital allocator API, and the trading universe service so production monitoring can alert on dependency regressions immediately.
+The shared Prometheus metrics helpers register a `/metrics` endpoint for each FastAPI service via `setup_metrics`, surfacing request tracing, trade rejection counters, and OMS health gauges so the operations stack satisfies the observability requirement.

+Daily operations reporting now enriches the exported CSV with `starting_nav`, `ending_nav`, and `daily_return_pct` columns so each account's profit and loss percentage is tracked alongside absolute gains, satisfying the daily PnL reporting requirement.

+Order management now journals every executed fill with timestamp, quantity, execution price, and realized PnL in the trade log so governance reviews receive complete trade records, satisfying the trade logging requirement.

+The Kraken spot exchange adapter now translates OMS rate limits, network timeouts, and validation errors into explicit exceptions so the trading pipeline can retry, defer, or surface actionable feedback without crashing, satisfying the API safety requirement for handling upstream failures gracefully.

+Manual hedge overrides exposed via the admin platform now require an authenticated administrator session before applying or clearing operator-specified targets.
+This enforces that only director roles can adjust manual hedge percentages and view the override diagnostics, fulfilling the hedge manual override and admin role access requirements for the Builder.io Fusion UI.

+The admin platform's `/healthz` endpoint now surfaces hedge-service readiness, including override activity, recent decision timestamps, and guard triggers so operations can confirm the hedging controls are online.
+This satisfies the requirement for dedicated service health probes across the deployment.